Automobile Association of South Africa

-The Automobile Association of South Africa, often abbreviated AA is an automobile association that has been operating in South Africa since 1930.
+The Automobile Association of South Africa, abbreviated as AA, is an automobile association that has been operating in South Africa since 1930.
 It is a non-profit organisation providing services to its members such as roadside assistance, technical and motor-related legal advice.
 It also maintains liaison with government departments to influence decisions, either by lobbying or making formal representations on behalf of motorists.